redawg/eda-demo/README.md

   SN_PASSWORD: '{{password}}'
   SN_USERNAME: '{{username}}'
 ```
->Now that you have a Service Now credential type you're ready to use it.
+>Now that you have a ServiceNow credential type you're ready to use it.
 > - Create a new credential in controller and chose your newly created ServiceNow credental.
-> - Provide the URL to your instance, the userid and password to authentiate to Service Now.
+> - Provide the URL to your instance, the userid and password to authentiate to ServiceNow.
 ![Alt text](<Screenshot from 2023-10-04 21-21-37.png>)
-> You will need this credential later for the job template you'll use to create, update, and close Service Now incident tickets in your demo.
+> You will need this credential later for the job template you'll use to create, update, and close ServiceNow incident tickets in your demo.
 > 4. You would have needed to already integrated EDA Controller with AAP Controller using and access token.
 If you have not done that and need help check out this instruqt lab: [Link here](https://play.instruqt.com/redhat/invite/g0wofhztypx3?utm_source=instruqt&utm_medium=share_button&utm_campaign=referral&icp_instruqt_share_button_referral=true)
-> 5. I do this demo in my lab in AWS.You will need to make sure you have a managed node running NGINX on RHEL and you can connect to the inventory with become true with your machine credential defined in AAP Controller.
+> 5. I do this demo in my lab in AWS.You will need to make sure you have a managed node running Nginx  on RHEL and you can connect to the inventory with become true with your machine credential defined in AAP Controller.
 >> - Make sure the managed node is defined in your inventory in AAP Controller.
->> - In this demo we are only using the default landing page that comes with NGINX when it's installed.
+>> - In this demo we are only using the default landing page that comes with Nginx  when it's installed.
 Make sure all firewall rules either on RHEL via firewalld or cloud firewall rules are opened for port 80.
 > 6. You will need to create a Decision Environment.
 See below example build file I used:
 ```
 ---